xTechon/Sys_Soft_class/Assembler_Pass_1/README.md

-ou will implement, using C, pass 1 of an assembler for the machine architecture described in the SIC System Programmer's guide provided as reference for this course.
+You will implement, using C, pass 1 of an assembler for the machine architecture described in the SIC System Programmer's guide provided as reference for this course.
 Your project will accept 1 command-line argument, which is a file that contains a SIC assembler program.
 Project 1 will create and output a symbol table as a result